MarcoDorantes/XlsxCommand/README.md

 ## Installation
 ### Installation prerequisites
-The `XlsxCommand` module has been tested (installation and included CmdLets) on the following runtime environment:
+The `XlsxCommand` module has been tested (installation and included cmdlets) on the following runtime environment:
 1. [PowerShell 7.6.0](https://github.com/PowerShell/PowerShell/releases/tag/v7.6.0)
 2. [PowerShellGet 2.2.5](https://learn.microsoft.com/en-us/powershell/module/powershellget/?view=powershellget-2.x)

 ### Installation process
 The installation process includes a location for the `XlsxCommand` module.
-Such location is determined by the `Scope` parameter of the `Install-Module` CmdLet.
+Such location is determined by the `Scope` parameter of the `Install-Module` Cmdlet.
 The accessibility of the installed module is also determined by the value of that `Scope` parameter (accessible to all users of the computer or accessible only to the current user of the computer).
 As the default value for the `Scope` parameter varies, checking  the related documentation is in order: [Install-Module -Scope parameter](https://learn.microsoft.com/en-us/powershell/module/powershellget/install-module#-scope)
 ```
 Install-Module -Name XlsxCommand
 ```

-## Syntax of included CmdLets
+## Syntax of included cmdlets
 ### Export-WorksheetXlsx syntax
 ```
 Export-WorksheetXlsx [-DestinationExcelXLSXFilePath] <string>